 It is crucial to address data validation and quality issues from the beginning of a Salesforce integration project.
 There should be a clear strategy about the handling of data management issues such as whether to merge or reject duplicate records and how to properly map data fields for type conflicts and custom fields.

 Frequently integrators do not realize that there is a governor limit imposed by Salesforce APIs which determines how much data can be accessed concurrently in a single call and in one day.
-As a result, they run into maddening run-time errors in the middle of a process.
+As a result, they run into maddening run-time errors in the middle of a process, compromising the entire system.
 There is no way around them, so it’s vital to understand the limits and design them into the Salesforce integration solution in order to avoid them.

 Too often integration projects fail because not as much attention is paid to testing as to the implementation itself.
 Quality assurance testing by IT staff is imperative in order to ensure that errors are being handled correctly, and user acceptance testing is crucial for business users to verify that the correct information is being loaded into the right places.

-In general, all these ‘gotchas’ can be avoided with a clearly developed strategy that anticipates these types of unexpected hang-ups.
+In general, all these common Salesforce problems aka ‘gotchas’ can be avoided with a clearly developed strategy that anticipates these types of unexpected hang-ups.
 With strong, collaborative leadership, Salesforce Integration can work smoothly and achieve huge value across the enterprise.